 Payment of benefits.
 You will become 100% vested in all of your accounts under the Plan once you attain your Normal Retirement Age.
-However, the actual payment of benefits generally will not begin until you have terminated employment and reached your Normal Retirement Date.
+However, the actual payment of benefits generally will not begin until you reach your Normal Retirement Date (even if employment has not terminated).
 In such event, a distribution will be made, at your election, as soon as administratively feasible.
 If you remain employed past your Normal Retirement Date, you may generally defer the receipt of benefits until you actually terminate employment.
 In such event, benefit payments will begin as soon as feasible at your request, but generally not later than age 70 1/2.
 (See the question entitled "How will my benefits be paid to me?" for an explanation of how these benefits will be paid.)